Soniuj/SQL_Job_Analysis/README.md

 By answering these questions, this project not only helps businesses analyze market competition but also guides job seekers toward better career decisions.
 <h2> Tools I Used </h2>
-For this project, I used the following tools and technologies:
+For this project, I used the following tools and technologies:<br>
 - SQL → The backbone of my analysis for querying and extracting insights<br>
 - PostgreSQL → The chosen RDBMS for creating, storing, and analyzing job data<br>
 - pgAdmin → Interface for managing PostgreSQL databases<br>